artainmo/ft_containers-unittest/README.md

 make const
 ```
 You should have a certain amount of compilation errors not more or less.

-### NOT TESTED
-To test vector container correctly set its buffer_size to 10.<br>
-Allocator_type.<br>
-Undefined behavior; unintialized memory, SIGABORT, SEGFAULT, ...<br>
-Max size as you can have different answer than real one.
-You must be able to explain, your own implementation of it.<br>
-Destructor is not tested and memeory leaks are not tested.<br>
-Special types like std::string.

 ### NOTES
 Because this unittest is very advanced I doubt it will be used by others, as validating it is probably way more complex than what is demanded in 42 school project ft_containers.